Mishal Husain

 Mishal Husain (born 12 March 1973) is a British journalist, broadcaster and author.
-She is best known for having presented a range of BBC News programmes, most notably BBC Radio 4's Today programme.
+She has presented a range of BBC News programmes, including BBC Radio 4's Today programme.
 She has occasionally appeared as a relief presenter on the weekday edition of the BBC News at Ten, and more rarely, the BBC News at Six.
 She has hosted The Andrew Marr Show, HARDtalk, Impact and BBC Breakfast.

 Early life

 Mishal Husain was born on 12 March 1973 in Northampton, England, to Pakistani parents.
-Her father, Imtiaz Husain (1943–2016), from Lahore, was a physician who ended his career as a consultant urologist at Bedford Hospital, whose parents were a doctor from Multan and Mary, an Anglo-Indian nurse.
-Her mother, Shama, a teacher and former producer for Pakistan Television Corporation, was the daughter of Syed Shahid Hamid, the first Director-General of Pakistan's Inter-Services Intelligence.
+Her father, Imtiaz Husain (1943–2016), from Lahore, was a physician who ended his career as a consultant urologist at Bedford Hospital.
+His parents were a doctor from Multan and Mary, an Anglo-Indian nurse.
+Mishal's mother, Shama, was a teacher and former producer for Pakistan Television Corporation, who was the daughter of Syed Shahid Hamid, the first Director-General of Pakistan's Inter-Services Intelligence.